 | Documentation | More complex (shared container) | Simpler (single shipper) |

-Best Routes and Ports for Lower Costs
+Best Shipping Routes from China to USA for Lower Freight Costs

 You may also be interested in: An in-depth look at major Shipping ports from China to USA and how your choice impacts cost and transit time.